 - Export name mappings for a specific attribute using the Import/Export tool

 - Update attribute name mappings in the exported version using Google Sheets

 - Upload updated name mappings using the Import/Export tool

 1. Export Attributes

 It is best to start an update by exporting all the attribute values that exist for an attribute.

-Within Salesforce DMP, navigate to Export → Export Type → Attribute Name.
+Within Audience Studio, navigate to Export → Export Type → Attribute Name.
 In the Export Type drop down, select the attribute you would like to update.